 We currently hold a registered trademark in the United States and Israel for the mark "ReWalk".
-We are in the process of registering the mark "Restore" in the United States and Israel.
+We currently hold registered trademark in Europe and in the process of registering the mark "Restore" in the United States and South Korea.

 The employment agreement of our founder and former President and Chief Technology Officer, Dr. Amit Goffer, provides that a patent pending relating to a standing wheelchair is his individual property and that he may independently engage in the development of a standing wheelchair.
 The agreement also provides that we and any of our affiliates or successors have the royalty-free right to the exclusive use in the field of exoskeletons of any intellectual property developed by Dr. Goffer, alone or jointly with others (whether or not as part of the development of a standing wheelchair and whether or not developed through a company), while he is our employee, consultant or board member and for three years thereafter.
 Mr. Goffer retired from serving as our President and Chief Technology Officer on November 18, 2015, and as a member of our board of directors on December 3, 2015.
-For more information, see "Part III.
-Item 13.
-Certain Relationships and Related Transactions, and Director Independence."